Trump removes top government ethics czar

 By Fredreka Schouten, CNN

-(CNN) — President Donald Trump is removing the head of the Office of Government Ethics from his post, the agency said Monday – the latest example of Trump acting against a government watchdog.
+(CNN) — President Donald Trump removed the head of the Office of Government Ethics from his post, the agency said Monday – the latest example of Trump acting against a government watchdog.

-The agency’s director, David Huitema, was confirmed to the post by the Senate in November.
+The agency’s director, David Huitema, was confirmed to the post by the Senate in November and officially began the job in December.
 He had been nominated by President Joe Biden but had languished for more than a year in the Senate before lawmakers confirmed him by a 50-46 vote during a post-election lame-duck session.

-A statement on the agency website reads: “OGE has been notified that the President is removing David Huitema as the Director of OGE.
+OGE directors typically serve five-year terms – allowing them to overlap administrations as part of an attempt to reduce partisanship.
+On Monday, a statement on the agency website read: “OGE has been notified that the President is removing David Huitema as the Director of OGE.
 OGE is reverting to an Acting Director.”

+In an interview with CNN, Huitema said he was notified of his removal by the Presidential Personnel Office through an email he received over the weekend.
+It had been sent Friday night, he said.

+Huitema said he was unaware of any specific agency action that would have precipitated Trump’s decision.
+“My sense is that the president doesn’t want OGE or really anyone with an independent voice to address concerns that are raised,” he said.

 As the government’s top ethics czar, Huitema and his staff reviewed financial disclosures from high-level nominees and ethics agreements to resolve potential conflicts of interest between the financial holdings of incoming officials and their government responsibilities.
 In recent weeks, the agency has released a slew of financial disclosures and ethics agreements for the uber-wealthy individuals nominated to serve in Trump’s administration.